MaterializeInc/terraform-provider-materialize/docs/resources/role.md

 > **NOTE**: [Write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments) are supported in Terraform 1.11 and later.

 - `comment` (String) Comment on an object in the database.
 - `login` (Boolean) Whether the role can log in.
 Only available in self-hosted Materialize environments with password authentication enabled.
-Defaults to `false`.
 - `password` (String, Sensitive) Password for the role.
 Only available in self-hosted Materialize environments with password authentication enabled.
 Required for password-based authentication.
 Use password_wo for write-only ephemeral values that won't be stored in state.
 - `password_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Write-only password for the role that supports ephemeral values and won't be stored in Terraform state or plan.
 Only available in self-hosted Materialize environments with password authentication enabled.
 Required for password-based authentication.
 Requires Terraform 1.11+.
 Must be used with password_wo_version.
 - `password_wo_version` (Number) Version number for the write-only password.
 Increment this to trigger an update of the password value when using password_wo.
 Must be used with password_wo.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `superuser` (Boolean) Whether the role is a superuser.
 Only available in self-hosted Materialize environments with password authentication enabled.
-Defaults to `false`.

 ### Read-Only